 Both Ben Dinh and Ben Duoc entrances have the same operating hours, however, have different entrance fees.

-It is ironic how the tunnels that give you a better experience cost lower.
-See what we mean when we say Ben Dinh is a tourist trap! 😉
+Interestingly, the tunnels that give you a better experience cost less.
+See what we mean when we say Ben Dinh is a tourist trap!

 Map of the Cu Chi Tunnels

 Here is a map of the Cu Chi Tunnels as displayed on the exhibits found at the tunnels.
-This is a little unclear – which only means that you have to visit there to fully understand 😛
+This is a little unclear – which only means that you have to visit them to fully understand.

 There are a bunch of things you can do at the Cu Chi Tunnels.
 Explore the area, go underground, watch documentaries, see exhibits, explore traps, take photos, and of course, shoot a gun!

-When you enter, you will immediately be shown a video of how the lives of the Viet Cong and of the locals in the villages nearby were during the war.
+When you enter, you will immediately be shown a video showing the lives of the Viet Cong and of the locals in the villages nearby were during the war.
 And then the exhibits begin.